 \section{Introduction}

-One of the most important features of Navier–Stokes turbulence is that it is not random but is instead organized around vortex-stretching dynamics.
-More precisely, recent direct numerical simulations of Navier–Stokes turbulence at sufficiently high Reynolds numbers \cite{Goto-2008,GSK,Motoori-2019,Motoori-2021} have reported the existence of a hierarchical structure of vortex-stretching motions.
-In particular, Goto-Saito-Kawahara \cite{GSK} clearly observed that turbulence at sufficiently high Reynolds numbers in a periodic cube exhibits a self-similar hierarchy of antiparallel vortex-tube pairs, which is sustained by the generation of smaller-scale vortices through stretching within larger-scale strain fields.
-This observation was further investigated by Y--Goto--Tsuruhashi \cite{YGT} and Tsuruhashi--Goto--Oka--Y \cite{TGOY} (see also \cite{JY1,JY2,JY3} for related mathematical results).
-Following this line of research, attention naturally turns to the scale-local deformations of vortical structures, which play a central role in the energy cascade.
+One of the fundamental features of Navier–Stokes turbulence is that it is not purely random, but instead organized by vortex-stretching dynamics.
+More precisely, direct numerical simulations at sufficiently high Reynolds numbers \cite{Goto-2008,GSK,Motoori-2019,Motoori-2021} have revealed the existence of a hierarchical structure of vortex-stretching motions.
+In particular, Goto–Saito–Kawahara \cite{GSK} demonstrated that turbulence in a periodic cube exhibits a self-similar hierarchy of antiparallel vortex-tube pairs, sustained by the generation of smaller-scale vortices through stretching within larger-scale strain fields.
+This observation was further explored by Y–Goto–Tsuruhashi \cite{YGT} and Tsuruhashi–Goto–Oka–Y \cite{TGOY} (see also \cite{JNY, JY1,JY2,JY3} for related mathematical results).
+Following this line of research, attention naturally turns to scale-local deformations of vortical structures, which play a central role in the energy cascade.

-A natural setting in which such scale-local deformation mechanisms can be examined in a controlled manner is provided by the collision of vortex rings.
-Many studies have investigated vortex-ring collisions (see \cite{MOMPBR} and references therein), and the main findings can be summarized as follows.
+A natural setting in which such mechanisms can be examined in a controlled manner is provided by vortex-ring collisions.
+Many studies have investigated this problem (see \cite{MOMPBR} and references therein), and the main findings can be summarized as follows.
 When two vortex rings of equal strength and opposite circulation collide head-on, a strong strain field is generated.
-It is well known that the dominant instability mechanism depends on the Reynolds number.
+The dominant instability mechanism depends on the Reynolds number.
 At low Reynolds numbers, long-wavelength Crow-type instabilities prevail, leading to relatively mild deformations.
 In contrast, at high Reynolds numbers, short-wavelength perturbations at the scale of the vortex core radius become dominant, and the dynamics are governed by the elliptical instability.
-However, the elliptical instability is derived from a linear stability analysis and does not, by itself, provide a rigorous description of the nonlinear evolution.
+However, since the elliptical instability is derived from a linear stability analysis, it does not by itself provide a rigorous description of the nonlinear evolution.